-COVID-19 has altered our worlds and turned remote working into the new norm.
+COVID-19 altered our worlds and turned remote and hybrid work into the new norm.
 With employees working outside the traditional office setting, stringent cybersecurity practices and a set business continuity plan are more vital than ever before.
-While there are some silver linings to working remotely, such as flexibility and continuity, the remote work environment has also created new avenues for cyber attackers to take advantage of the situation.
+While there are some silver linings to working remotely, such as flexibility and continuity, the remote work environment also created new avenues for cyber attackers to take advantage of the situation.

 Starting early in the pandemic, the FBI saw a significant increase in the number of cybersecurity complaints, including one period where complaints almost quadrupled week-over-week.
 These cyber-attacks have caused growing concern among investment managers and investors alike.

 It is imperative that your firm knows how to stay safe.
 At SS&C Eze, security is a core benefit we deliver to our clients.
-In 2020, we again achieved ISO 27001 recertification, exemplifying our commitment to keeping clients’ data safe and confidential.
+We maintain ISO 27001 recertification, exemplifying our commitment to keeping clients’ data safe and confidential.
 We are continually monitoring and making improvements to keep up with the latest cybersecurity challenges and finding ways to combat them.
 Follow the tips below to help your organization build cyber resilience.

 1. Phishing Attacks Are on the Rise: Take Precautions with Emails and External Links

-Since the start of the COVID-19 pandemic, there has been a significant increase in phishing attacks with subject matter relating to (or purporting to relate to) the pandemic and public health.
+Since the start of the COVID-19 pandemic, there has been a significant increase in phishing attacks.
 Attacks like these are perpetrated through the distribution of fraudulent email messages in an attempt to gain access to sensitive information and networks.

 To avoid falling for a phishing attempt, which could leave your firm exposed to cyber criminals, make sure your team takes extra precautions when opening emails, especially if they’re unsure as to why they received them or what they may contain.